DON’T MISS

 Process for exchanging a licence in Switzerland

-The process to exchange a driver’s licence in Switzerland is done at the local traffic office in the canton where you are a resident in Switzerland.
-There is typically one office per canton and it will have an online portal where you are able to book an appointment to exchange your driver’s licence.
+The exchange of a driving licence in Switzerland is done at the local traffic office in the canton where you are resident.
+There is typically one office per canton and it will have an online portal where you are able to book an appointment to exchange your driving licence.

 Key documents you must provide to change to a Swiss licence

-In order to complete the exchange and get your Swiss licence, you must provide a number of documents and tests.
+In order to complete the exchange and get your Swiss licence, you must provide a number of documents.
 These are:

 • A completed application form for your county of residence.

-• The original foreign driving licence, plus a translation or international driver’s permit if the licence is not in English, German, French or Italian.
+• The original foreign driving licence, plus a translation or international driving permit if the licence is not in English, German, French or Italian.

 • A completed eye test from an optician.